The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

+where $\gamma$ is therefore a parameter that accounts for the shape of the velocity profile and turbulent transport \citep[see, e.g.][]{PriCqms1955a, ReeMjfm2015a}.
+Note that equation \eqref{eq:ke_flux} relates to the kinetic energy budget for which the forcing from the sources of buoyancy is known, and therefore does not involve the entrainment coefficient $\alpha$.
+For the same reason equation \eqref{eq:ke_flux}, unlike the volume flux $Q$, would not be directly affected by the division of a plume into multiple plumes that provide the same combined buoyancy flux.

-The dissipation of kinetic energy in the lower layer is equal to the integral of the buoyancy flux over the layer, minus the transport of kinetic energy between the top and bottom layers; hence
+The total kinetic energy dissipation in the layer containing the plume is equal to the integral of the buoyancy flux over the layer, minus the transport of kinetic energy between the top and bottom layers; hence

 This result can also be obtained from the plume equations by integrating the production term in the integral energy transport equation \citep[see, e.g.][]{ReeMjfm2015a}.

-Assuming that the aspect ratio is sufficiently large and that the upper layer is not stratified, the dissipation on the opposite side of the interface is exactly equal to the flux of kinetic energy in the plume as it crosses the interface (i.e. $3\gamma\zeta/8$).
-The relations above therefore state that when $\gamma=4/3$, which corresponds to a Gaussian velocity profile \citep{ReeMjfm2015a}, there is equal dissipation in the upper layer compared with the lower layer.
-In contrast, the use of a top-hat velocity profile, for which $\gamma=1$, would imply that the dissipation in the lower layer exceeds the dissipation in the upper layer.
-The bulk kinetic energy budget for top-hat and Gaussian plumes is illustrated schematically in figure \ref{diag:03}.
+Equations \eqref{eq:ke_flux} and \eqref{eq:epsilon_lower} state that when $\gamma=4/3$, which corresponds to a Gaussian velocity profile \citep{ReeMjfm2015a}, there is equal viscous dissipation in the upper layer compared with the lower layer.